nitheesh-me/test-project/docs/project1_17.typ

         - The system is quite complex, with many layers (e.g., DAO, services, resources) and dependencies.
 This complexity can make it difficult for new developers to understand and contribute to the codebase.

     - *Tight Coupling in Some Areas:*
         - While the system generally follows good design principles, there are areas where components are tightly coupled.
-For example, some classes directly create instances of other classes (e.g., `AdblockUtil` creates `JSEngine`), which can make testing and maintenance harder.
+For example, some classes directly create instances of other classes, which can make testing and maintenance harder.

     - *Potential Performance Bottlenecks:*
         - The system relies heavily on database operations and synchronous processing in some areas (e.g., `FeedService`), which could lead to performance bottlenecks, especially under heavy load.